 Surface wetting occurs when a droplet spreads out over a surface, such that its contact angle is below 90°.
 When the droplet spreads out completely, this angle will be 0°, and 'complete wetting' will have occurred.
 Surface wetting is best measured using a Contact Angle Goniometer, because wetting and contact angle are directly related.

-In this application note, the Ossila Contact Angle Goniometer is used to measure the reducing contact angle of deionised (DI) water as it spreads over a thin film of PEDOT:PSS.
+The Ossila Contact Angle Goniometer is used to measure the reducing contact angle of deionized (DI) water as it spreads over a thin film of PEDOT:PSS.
 As the droplet flattens, we demonstrate that the Contact Angle Goniometer can measure angles less than 10°.
+The measurements are achieved using a combination of edge detection and a polynomial fitting method, which are performed automatically in the Contact Angle software.

-Experimental Method
+The Experimental Method

 Setup

-Un-patterned glass/ITO substrates (S111) were cleaned in an ultrasonic bath for 5 minutes using Hellmanex, water, and isopropyl alcohol (IPA) consecutively.
+Unpatterned ITO glass substrates (S111) were cleaned in an ultrasonic bath for 5 minutes using Hellmanex, water, and isopropyl alcohol (IPA) consecutively.
 The camera focal point was confirmed by moving a pipette tip back and forth above the tilt stage (as shown in the video below).
 The substrate was then placed in this location in order to achieve the most accurate results.

 Note: If the focal point of the camera is not above the stage, screw or unscrew the lens until the desired focal point is achieved.